Am I eligible to submit a proposal?

 Can I present work I have done outside of my major?

 The work should be academic in nature but does not have to stay within the confines of your major.

 What if my research will not be finished by April?

-Please submit an application nonetheless; preliminary results from works in progress are appropriate to present.
+Please submit an application nonetheless; preliminary results from works in progress are appropriate and welcome to present.

 Can I present work I completed prior to this academic year?

 Any work that meets the above criteria and has been undertaken since June of the previous year of the symposium will be considered.
-For example any work undertaken since June 2013 was eligible for the April 2014 symposium.
+For example any work undertaken since June 2015 is eligible for the April 2016 symposium.

 What if my research took place off campus?

 Many students conduct independent research through study abroad programs, internships or summer research fellowships.
 These students may participate in the symposium, but we ask that you identify a Middlebury faculty member who can serve as your faculty sponsor.